Macedonia lawmakers to vote on name change deal with Greece | AFP - This kiji is

 But Boris Georgievski, expert in international relations and head of Deutsche Welle's Macedonian-language service, said that if Monday's vote falls short he does "not see how the agreement has a chance to survive".

-And time is running out, as the agreement stipulates that everything must be completed by the end of the year -- though Greece has already said it is willing to be flexible over deadlines.
+And time is running out, as in theory everything was meant to be completed by the end of the year -- though Greece has already said it is willing to be flexible over deadlines.

+Elections are scheduled in Greece next year however, which raises the stakes even further.
+Tsipras brokered the deal with Zaev despite opposition from the right-wing opposition in Greece.

 'No plan B'